 Potat Gratin Savoyard, done!

 As we cooked dinner, we admired the stonework and hand hewn logs that make up the cabin, as well as the beautiful view of the night sky.
 It’s pretty amazing to think that Doyles River Cabin has been providing cozy nights under the moonlight for 80+ years.
 The cabin looks fantastic for its age–which apparently is only a compliment if you are talking about a cabin (ask me how I know).

 Breakfast sausage (and eggs in the bottle to the left)

 There’s something rewarding about finding an adventure close to home—and even more so when it includes a bit of history and a nice menu.
 And we have the mussels to prove it.

 I’ve wanted to visit the Chesapeake Bay’s Tangier Island ever since I read a travel article about it back in the 1990s.
-It was first charted by European explorer John Smith in 1608, and its history is completely outsized for a place that is less than 1/2 of a square mile in land mass.
+The island was first charted in 1608, and its history is completely outsized for a place that is less than 1/2 of a square mile in land mass.
 The human history stretches from Native Americans through the Revolutionary War and on through to the watermen of the 1800s and 1900s—and many of those same families continue to ply the bay for crabs and oysters to this day.

 First view of Tangier

 There has been an explosion of interest in Tangier in the past few years, primarily because it is eroding into the bay at an alarming pace.
 About two thirds of the island has disappeared since the 1850s, and the rate of loss is now accelerating.
 Whether the cause is climate change or a natural cycle is a subject of some debate among the islanders–but one thing that most residents can agree about is their desire to preserve the island.